Lesmahagow Railway: Running

 From the start the line was extremely busy with mineral traffic.
-At one stage eight engines were required to work the line and, owing to the weight of the coal being transported, had to be the most powerful available.
-A large quantity cannel coal was transported.
-This was a highly volatile mineral much in demand by the gas industry.
-Apart from coal there were several other minerals found in the area where transportation by rail was the preferred option.
+At one stage, eight engines were required to work the line and, owing to the weight of the coal being transported, they had to be the most powerful available.
+A large quantity of cannel coal was transported.
+This was a highly volatile mineral that was in demand by the gas industry.
+Apart from coal, several other minerals were found in the area, and transportation by rail was the preferred option.
 These included ironstone, limestone and sandstone.
 When passenger trains were introduced they were widely used by people travelling to and from work.

-Closure

-Gradually the mines became exhausted and were closed.
-Passengers tended to prefer road transport.
-By the mid-1960s, as part of the Beeching cuts, it was declared uneconomic and shut over its entire length and the tracks lifted.